 4. Beer Day: Iceland has a national drinking day the first day of March to honor the repeal of its 75-year ban on beer.
 The ENTIRE COUNTRY gets bombed.
 Cheers.

-Page 2 of 2 - 5.
-Nyepi Day.
+5. Nyepi Day.
 During the lunar new year (the first new moon after mid-March), the country of Bali observes a night of complete silence.
 No TV, no music, no talking.
 Given how loud Americans are, wouldn’t that be nice every once in a while?
 If we adopt Nyepi Day, I also propose it be the day after Beer Day.

 There.
 Five new holidays America can look forward to.
 I can’t wait to see Hallmark’s Tinku Festival card.